sokolovdp/otus_wsgi_homework/README.md

  * Modified:
     * vars and functions names,
     * minor style corrections
-    * split in two files
+    * split in two files: framework and test
  * Added:
     * settings for python3 under Ubuntu 19.04,
     * call special router handler if method is not allowed,